Night Photography In Virginia

 Other photography “rules” to guarantee the most success shooting at night are to use a wide aperture and shoot in RAW mode.

-Gear is also important to capturing photos at night.
-A wide angle lens will give you a much stronger depth of field and a wider perspective for capturing landscape.
+Gear is also important to capture photos at night.
+A wide-angle lens will give you a much stronger depth of field and a wider perspective for capturing the landscape.
 Also, always bring a tripod or balance your camera on a stable surface to reduce movement.
 This is important because some shots will take up to 30 seconds or more and the slightest movement could cause blurring in the photo.
-Motion blur can even be caused by manually triggering the shutter, so invest in a remote or use the 10 second self-timer mode.
+Motion blur can even be caused by manually triggering the shutter, so invest in a remote or use the 10-second self-timer mode.